elvisburrniku/Clientlly-Webpage/replit.md

-✓ Updated database schema with currency field for user preferences ✓ Implemented automatic location detection with IP geolocation for automatic currency selection ✓ Added visual indicators showing detected country and auto-selected currency
+✓ Updated database schema with currency field for user preferences ✓ Implemented automatic location detection with IP geolocation for automatic currency selection ✓ Added visual indicators showing detected country and auto-selected currency ✓ Created comprehensive feature pages with detailed explanations, photos and animations for:
+  - Mobile App with offline mode, push notifications, receipt scanner
+  - Insights & Reports with interactive dashboards and business intelligence
+  - Multi-Currency Support with real-time exchange rates and automatic detection
+  - Enterprise Security with bank-level encryption and compliance certifications
+  - Easy Migration with automated data transfer from major platforms ✓ Updated landing page navigation to link to all new feature detail pages ✓ Added route handling for all new feature pages in authentication system

 ## System Architecture